Film run-time: 24 minutes | Starring David Trimble, Julie Orton, Benjamin Laird

 Directed by Brett Ferster, Written by Mark Hopkins and Charles Netto, Produced by Jayson Therrien

 “One Night in Aberdeen“, a 2014 short film by Brett Ferster, is a story about a most basic human necessity: companionship.
 At a roadside Super 8 motel, Will, a business traveller, strikes up a conversation with Caroline, a local who frequents the bar inside the motel.
-As the night winds down into the small hours, the two strangers become close and reveal aspects of themselves that they are usually reluctant to talk about.
+As the night winds down into the small hours, the two strangers become close and reveal aspects of themselves that they don’t usually talk about.

-The profundity of this restoration is well articulated in the film’s conclusions, not only in the literal change of the Super 8 motel logo that is the conceit of the narrative, but in the visible elation of both characters.
-The sun shines, the day is new, and there are small artifacts of an evening spent in heartfelt exchange.
+The profundity of this restoration is well articulated in the film’s conclusion, not only in the literal change of the Super 8 motel logo that is the conceit of the narrative, but in the visible elation of both characters.
+The sun shines, the day is new, and there are small remnants of an evening spent in heartfelt exchange.
 Concisely summed in speechless delight, “One Night in Aberdeen” is a quiet triumph of the perennial power of change.